0xStacker/NFT-Swap/README.md

 ## 🔍Overview
 Sworp allows users to:

-- ### Create swap Order:
-    Propose an exchange to another user by specifying the NFTs you wish to offer and the NFTs you desire in return.
+- **Create swap Order:** Propose an exchange to another user by specifying the NFTs you wish to offer and the NFTs you desire in return.

-- ### Accept Orders:
-    Agree to swap proposals sent to you, facilitating a direct exchange.
+- **Accept Orders**: Agree to swap proposals sent to you, facilitating a direct exchange.

-- ### Reject Orders:
+- **Reject Orders**:
     Reject a swap proposal if you're not happy with the deal.

-- ### Cancel pending Orders: Withdraw your swap Order before they're accepted.
+- **Cancel pending Orders**: Withdraw your swap proposal before they're accepted.

 ## 🛠How It Works

- * Party A (requester) creates a swap order and sends to party B (fufiller) indicating they would like to swap their Nft(s) for an Nft(s) owned by party B.
+ * Party A (requester) creates a swap order and sends to party B (fulfiller) indicating they would like to swap their Nft(s) for an Nft(s) owned by party B.
  * Contract takes custody of party A's Nft(s) and sends the request to party B's inbox
  * party B can accept or reject the request.
 If party B accepts, the swap transaction is executed
  * If party B rejects, party A's nft is returned to their wallet.